 5. Work on your image outside of the company

 Selling yourself in the business world means you have to branch out.
 Your professional image is also based on how you are perceived outside your company, especially on social networks.
-Share your ideas and any content related to your profession or sector, and sign up to groups.
-By choosing to associate yourself with a certain speciality, sector and profession, you will become a point of reference.
+Share your ideas and any content related to your profession or sector, and sign up for groups.
+By choosing to associate yourself with a certain specialty, sector, and profession, you will become a point of reference.
 This won’t go unnoticed in your company.

 6. Seize every opportunity to talk about your achievements